NaamaBarIlan/data-structures-and-algorithms/Data-Structures/Traversals/README.md

 #### Code:

 ```
-// Create a HashSet
+// CREATE a HashSet

 HashSet<int> hashset = new HashSet<int>();

-// Add elements to the HashSet:
+// ADD elements to the HashSet:

 hashset.Add(4);
 hashset.Add(8);